arkency/posts/posts/2017-09-11-constructor-for-a-included-module-in-ruby.md

 In two places it uses `@unpublished_events = []`.

-However, besides normal specs we also check out mutation testing coverage using [mutant](https://github.com/mbj/mutant).
+However, besides normal specs, we also check out mutation testing coverage using [mutant](https://github.com/mbj/mutant).

-If you are not familiar with the technique, in short it works like this:
+If you are not familiar with the technique, in short, it works like this:

 * change the code subtly to introduce an incorrect behavior
 * verify if the specs failed

 If the specs continue passing, it might indicate that you have a missing test.

-However, one thing we realized over time is that mutant often tries to tell you something deeper and point out a potential higher level problem with your design.
+However, one thing we realized over time is that mutant often tries to tell you something deeper and point out a potential, higher level problem with your design.
 With every mutation detected it's good to dig a bit deeper and ask yourself _why_ 5 times :)

 Let's discuss a simple example.